dougfun/Projects/README.md

 As an aspiring data analyst, I am always looking to improve my skills and knowledge in SQL.
 I am open to feedback and criticism about my projects, as I believe this can help me identify areas for improvement and enhance my abilities as a data analyst.

-As a data analyst with experience and a passion for leveraging data to drive decision-making, I believe I am a strong fit for any data analyst role.
+Always passionate for leveraging data to drive decision-making, I believe I am a strong fit for any data analyst role.
 I have honed my skills through various projects and coursework, and I am eager to continue expanding my knowledge and abilities.
 I invite you to review my portfolio and reach out to me to discuss my qualifications further.
 Thank you for considering my as a candidate, I look forward to the opportunity to contribute my skills to your team.